obibruno/Data-Structure-/README.md

 # Data-Structure-Library

-University course projects based on the creation of C++ Libraries by implementing Data Structures and algorithms learned in class.
+University course projects based on the creation of C++ Libraries by implementing data structures and algorithms learned in class.

 ## Phase 1 - Circular Dynamic Array